anon-blue/anon.blue/README.txt

 dddddddddddddddddddddddd

                                      the sysrteam
-  it s a new update and you can now call this number and live a message
+  it s a new update and you can now call this number and live a message heu hum.
+.. leave if you prefer. you can listen and answer

                                              Fuck!wherer is me
                                                 hjgjgh 123li